 We've got a range of invitation methods you can use to ask your customers to leave a review.
 Regardless of which option you choose, your review invitations must meet our Guidelines for Businesses (US version, UK version).
-Key to that is ensuring your invitation processes and language are fair, neutral and unbiased.
+It's important to ensure that your invitation processes and language are fair, neutral, and unbiased.
 Here are some useful pointers to keep in mind.

 1. Is every genuine customer given the chance to express their opinion?

 We ask you to invite all or none of your customers to write reviews.
 If that's not possible, you must select an equally impartial system, such as inviting every third customer.

 Put the Trustpilot link first for more reviews